2000 United States presidential election in Mississippi: Electors

 Technically the voters of Mississippi cast their ballots for electors: representatives to the Electoral College.
 Mississippi is allocated seven electors because it has five congressional districts and two senators.
-All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of seven electors, who pledge to vote for their candidate and his or her running mate.
+All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of seven electors, who pledge to vote for their candidate and their running mate.
 Whoever wins the majority of votes in the state is awarded all 7 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
-An elector who votes for someone other than his or her candidate is known as a faithless elector.
+An elector who votes for someone other than their candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 18, 2000 to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All were pledged to and voted for George W. Bush and Dick Cheney: